adfinis/git-runstats/README.md

 Why
 ---

-In comparision to shortlog runstats gives immediate feedback and counts changes instead of commits.
+In comparison to shortlog `runstats` gives immediate feedback and counts changes instead of commits.
 Press Ctrl-C once you have enough information.
 Shortlog can also be very wrong: